Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 Plus, nonprofit credit counselling companies are regulated by the government, so your information will stay private and, with the exception of intensive programs like bankruptcy, you won’t have to provide your credit card or banking details.

 Nonetheless, it’s important to carefully research your potential credit counselling company before you apply for any services.
-While plenty of reliable credit counsellors and agencies exist all over Canada, scam artists are getting increasingly clever at posing as legitimate businesses.
+This is the best way to avoid fraudulent credit counsellors.

 Loans Canada Lookout